tharun0x/oh-my-bash/README.md

 ##### 5. Initialize your new bash configuration

-Once you open up a new terminal window, it should load sh with Oh My Bash's configuration.
+Once you open up a new terminal window, it should load the shell with the new configuration.

 ## Always Backup your original files and directories before making any changes.